Will1618sd/cobar_project_group3/README.md

 # Miniproject for BIOENG-456: Controlling behavior in animals and robots

 Welcome to the Miniproject for BIOENG-456!
+This project was presented by:
+- Teacher : Prof. Pavan Ramdya,
+- Teaching assistants : Thomas Ka Chung Lam, Dominic Dall'Osto, and Victor Alfred Stimpfling

+and completed by:
+- Group 3 : Nico Dario Valsangiacomo, William Björn Schmid, and Julien Schluchter

 ## Setup
+To setup the required environment (`flygym`), please refer to the following Github repository : https://github.com/NeLy-EPFL/cobar-exercises.

 `pynput` is required for the KeyBoardController in `explore_levels.py`.
 To install it, run:
 ```bash
 conda activate flygym